barisozcetin/re-chat/README.md

 # re-chat

-A simple chat application made with react
+A simple chat application made with react and Firebase real time database

 ## Live Demo